Black Studies (BLKS)

 This course is designed for those students who are interested in exploring the impact that racism, sexism, classism, and heterosexism have on a population’s overall health and well- being.
 This course will deconstruct these social concepts and their meanings in today’s society and contrast them to the health status of vulnerable communities.
 Major areas that are explored in this course include the impact of race/cultural on infectious and chronic diseases, the influence of discrimination on illness and death, social status and its relation to health care access, impact of acculturation and assimilation on health and well-being, and methods/strategies of working with diverse populations.
 Ideal for those who are interested in going into a health-related profession, students are pro- vided with knowledge and skills that are necessary to work with diverse communities.
 (Same course as HW 3050).

-This course meets the General Education Diversity requirement.
+This course meets the Curry Core Diversity requirement.

 Pre- or co-requisites: HW 1000 and junior standing.